shabz35/DevOps-Course-Workshop-Module-08-Serverless/during_workshop.md

 ### Step 4 - Retrieve subtitle from Azure Table

 We can now add an Azure Table storage input binding to retrieve the subtitle.
-* [This isn't terribly well documented](https://docs.microsoft.com/en-gb/azure/azure-functions/functions-bindings-storage-table-input?tabs=python) with the v2 programming model but it's very similar to the input binding except that the argument is now of type `str` rather `func.Out[str]`:
+* [At the time of writing this isn't documented for the v2 programming model](https://docs.microsoft.com/en-gb/azure/azure-functions/functions-bindings-storage-table-input?tabs=python) but it's very similar to the input binding except that the argument is now of type `str` rather `func.Out[str]`:
     ```python
     @app.table_input(arg_name="table",
         connection="AzureWebJobsStorage",